Refurbished tech: everything you need to know about buying renewed products

 1. Understand the definition of "refurbished"

 Refurbished products are typically pre-owned items that have been returned, repaired, and restored to their original condition, often by the manufacturer or a third-party refurbisher.
 This means that the product may have been previously used or opened, but it should function like new.
+Most reputable manufacturers use a checklist test-and-inspection process (with up to 72 individual points that are checked) to confirm the condition of their renewed items to both guarantee quality and grade devices on a scale to indicate how ‘like new’ they are.

 2. Check the warranty

 Make sure you understand the warranty that comes with the refurbished product, and how it differs from the warranty that comes with a new product.
-Some refurbished products may have a shorter warranty period or limited coverage.

 3. Research the seller